-We are asking all employers and workers to closely follow the advice of our Chief Public Health Officers (CPHO) in both Territories, and national public health guidance, regardless of whether or not there have been positive cases of COVID-19 (Corona virus) confirmed in your community.
+We are asking all employers and workers to closely follow the guidance of the territorial health authority for your region and community , as well as national public health guidance, regardless of whether or not there have been positive cases of COVID-19 (Corona virus) confirmed in your community.
 Make decisions based on the most current information related to testing, prevention techniques, business closures, essential services, self-isolation, social (physical) distancing and travel.